Google Data Studio – How to transpose columns of metrics to rows inside a table chart

 1. Google Sheet data source

-First, create a simple Google Sheets with one tab containing the list of metrics and add it as an embedded data source in your report.
+First, we create a simple Google Sheets file with one tab containing the list of metrics and add it as an embedded data source in your report.

 2. Blended data

-Then, configure a blended data as configured below for our example:
+Then, configure a blended data as described below for our example:

-- Data source: Google Sheet data source with metric names
+• Data source: Google Sheets data source with metric names

 3. Table chart or pivot table chart

-At last, create your table chart as described below:
+At last, we add a table chart as described below:

-Or create a pivot table chart if you need several columns of dimension values:
+Or we can create a pivot table chart if we need several columns of dimension values:

 Calculated field to use as charts metric